 Many grocery shoppers are either cutting back on higher-priced foods or visiting discount grocery chains.
-The food-at-home category rose by 11.9% nationally, the highest rate since 1979, and 10.9% in the L.A. metro, led by a more than 14% rise in fruit and vegetable costs.
+The food-at-home category rose 11.9% nationally, the highest rate since 1979, and 10.9% in the L.A. metro area, led by a more than 14% rise in fruit and vegetable costs.

-Arnold Rodriguez, owner of Black Sugar Rib Co., a private caterer and a food vendor at the weekly Smorgasburg market in downtown Los Angeles, said that every part of his product — including major ingredients such as mayonnaise and almond slivers— has been jumping in price.
+Arnold Rodriguez, owner of Black Sugar Rib Co., a private caterer and a food vendor at the weekly Smorgasburg market in downtown Los Angeles, said that every part of his product — including ingredients such as mayonnaise and almond slivers — has been jumping in price.

 Further up the supply chain, trucking companies are also feeling the pinch.
-Southern California gasoline prices have spiked 44% in the past year, and the surge in diesel costs has topped 50% in the same time.
+Southern California gasoline prices have shot up 44% in the last year, and the surge in diesel costs has topped 50% in the same time.

-Los Angeles-based trucking firm Kratos Enterprise Logistics has stopped transporting goods outside of California due to surging fuel prices and is operating within a radius of 500 miles to remain viable.
+Los Angeles-based trucking firm Kratos Enterprise Logistics has stopped transporting goods outside of California because of surging fuel prices and is operating within a radius of 500 miles to remain viable.